victorjonsson/jquery-editable/README.md

 ## The callback function

-The first argument of the callback function is an object containing the following properties:
+The first argument passed along to the callback function is an object containing the following properties:

 - **text** — Either false or the new text if the text was changed (this text may contain HTML)
 - **fontSize** — Either false or the new font size, if changed.